syllab-ntu/syllab/publications.md

 in Selected Areas in Cryptography - **SAC 2014**
 - J. Guo, J. Jean, G. Leurent, T. Peyrin, L. Wang, "*The Usage of Counter Revisited: Second-Preimage Attack on New Russian Standardized Hash Function*"
 in Selected Areas in Cryptography - **SAC 2014**
-- Y. Sasaki, L. Wang, "*Generic Attacks on Strengthened HMAC: n-bit Secure HMAC Requires Key in All Blocks*" - **SCN 2014**
+- Y. Sasaki, L. Wang, "*Generic Attacks on Strengthened HMAC: n-bit Secure HMAC Requires Key in All Blocks*"
+in **SCN 2014**
 - K. Khoo, T. Peyrin, A. Poschmann, H. Yap, "*FOAM: Searching for Hardware-Optimal SPN Structures and Components with a Fair Comparison*"
 in Cryptographic Hardware and Embedded Systems - **CHES 2014**
 - J. Guo, T. Peyrin, Y. Sasaki, L. Wang, "*Updates on Generic Attacks against HMAC and NMAC*"